Since the pandemic-induced lockdown, remote working has gone viral—but most companies still have some work to do when it comes to remote hiring.

 Step 3: Promote your job listing in all the right places

 Next, the goal is to get as many eyeballs on your shiny new job ad as possible.

-Go ahead and share your open position on all the most popular (and free!) job boards, but remember, you also want to make sure you're actively sourcing remote employees who have the potential to bring important new ideas and perspectives to your team.
+Go ahead and share your open position on all the most popular free job boards (you can do this in just one click with Breezy).
+But make sure to also actively source remote employees who have the potential to bring important new ideas and perspectives to your team.